bcbi/SIEGE/README.md

 julia> main("/Path/To/SIEGE")
 ```

-2. Upload the package directory to the secure system.
+4. Upload Julia and SIEGE to the secure system.
 5. Users can now use `run_sysimage.sh`.
 Group and permisson settings might need to be adjusted with `chgroup` and `chmod`, since many files need to be executable by users.
-5. (OPTIONAL): Add to `~/.bashrc` an alias pointing to the script.
+6. (OPTIONAL): Add to `~/.bashrc` an alias pointing to the script.
 It should accept command line arguments just as the Julia binary would.
 ```
 alias julia='Path/To/run_sysimage.sh'
 ```